-The Counseling Center welcomes parents’ calls.
-Our staff understands that parents may have concerns about their students, and wish to communicate information about them or to consult with us about these concerns.
+The counseling center welcomes parents’ calls.
+Our staff understands that parents may have concerns, and wish to communicate information or consult with us about their concerns.
 In the event that a parent wishes to speak to their student’s therapist, a signed release of information must be obtained from the student.
-It is helpful if a parent can make this request of the student.
-The Counseling Center has a strong commitment to maintain the confidentiality of the information shared by students and, in fact, Ohio law requires it.
-The only exceptions require psychologists to report current child, elder or disabled person’s abuse and to make appropriate notifications when there is an imminent risk to a person’s life or safety.
+The counseling center has a strong commitment to maintaining confidentiality, in fact, Ohio law requires it.
+The only exceptions are that psychologists are required to report current child, elder or disabled person’s abuse and to make appropriate notifications when there is an imminent risk to a person’s life or safety.
 In the absence of a release of information, parents are directed to speak with another therapist in the center.
 Parents are always free to convey information to us, inquire about counseling and psychological services at Oberlin, and consult with us about any other issues related to their student’s care and well-being.
 However, if a release is not signed, no information or even confirmation of the student’s participation in the center’s services can be confirmed.

 Do you offer consultation services?

 We offer consultation for faculty, staff, and students.
 If you are concerned about a student and unsure about how to handle the situation, give us a call and set up either an in-person or a phone consultation.
 Let the office manager know what you prefer.
 Expect a response the same day you call.